yvjietx/Med-Search-R1/README.md

 ## Use your own search engine

-The main philosophy is to launch a local or remote search engine server seperately from the main RL training pipeline.
+The main philosophy is to launch a local or remote search engine server separately from the main RL training pipeline.

 The LLM can call the search engine by calling the search API (e.g., "http://127.0.0.1:8000/retrieve").